3 Powerful Goal Setting Tactics to Help You Reach Your Dreams

 Post the goal and steps throughout your home (by your desk, on the bathroom mirror, and/or near your television).

 The notes will serve as daily reminders.
-If you’re goals are out of sight, they’re also out of mind, so keep them visible.
+If your goals are out of sight, they’re also out of mind, so keep them visible.

 Next, you’ll want to find people to hold you accountable for what you set out to accomplish.
 Make sure they are available on a weekly basis.
 And pick someone who will also act as your personal cheerleader—always rooting for your wins.